Sindri-Labs/sindri-resources/reference_code/README.md

 # SDK Quickstart

 [`sdk_quickstart.py`](./sdk_quickstart.py) is for users that are just getting started using Sindri's API.
-It utilizes [Sindri's Python SDK](https://pypi.org/project/sindri-labs/), which abstracts Sindri API calls into a simple interface.
+It utilizes the [Sindri Python SDK](https://pypi.org/project/sindri-labs/), which abstracts Sindri API calls into a simple interface.

 Refer to the Sindri docs for quickly [getting started with the Python SDK](https://sindri-labs.github.io/docs/getting-started/api-sdk/).